MutinyCraft/TradeControl/README.md

 TradeControl
 ============

-A plugin for (Craft)Bukkit that gives control over villager trades
+A plugin for CraftBukkit that gives control over villager trades.